-Students who achieve an 85 or above in each of their subjects during any given nine weeks are place on the Honor Roll for that nine weeks.
-The students that maintain an A/B average for the school year will receive a medal for their merits and be recognized on Honors Day.
+Honor Roll: Students who achieve an 85 or above in each of their subjects during any given nine weeks are place on the Honor Roll for that nine week.
+The students that maintain an A/B average for the school year will receive a medal for their merits.

-Perfect Attendance

-Students maintaining perfect attendance (present every day) for the entire year are recognized on Honors Day.
+Perfect Attendance: Students maintaining perfect attendance (present every day) for the entire year.

-Service Award

-Students who perform an outstanding or consistent service to the school or community are recognized on Honors Day.
+Service Award: Students who perform an outstanding or consistent service to the school or community.